A Mail-In Experiment in Baltimore’s 7th Congressional District

 “Maryland is a little better off than some of the other states,” McDonald said in an interview.
 “What they’re doing is probably the best way forward: Run a mail ballot as much as you can, but give people the option to vote in person if they need to.”

-Election officials will announce the count as of 8 p.m. tonight, but final results will not be available until next week because ballots mailed at the last minute will take several days to get to the elections board, then put in “quarantine boxes” for a day, before being validated and counted.
+Election officials will announce the count as of 8 p.m. tonight, with final results not announced until next week because ballots mailed at the last minute will take several days to get to the elections board, then put in “quarantine boxes” for a day, before being validated and counted.

 On June 2, there will be yet another primary election, which will include the presidential and down-ballot races, followed by a general election in November to decide who will be sworn in for the next full term in January of 2021.
 The rapid-fire pace of elections for the same seat have left some voters confused, as some who requested absentee ballots received both the special general ballot and the June primary ballot last week.